Critical Fortinet FortiGate Auth Bypass Under Active Exploitation

 CVE IDs: CVE-2025-59718, CVE-2025-59719 CVSS Score: 9.8 (Critical) Affected Products: FortiOS, FortiProxy, FortiSwitchManager, FortiWeb Patch Released: December 9, 2025 Active Exploitation Began: December 12, 2025

 Both vulnerabilities stem from improper verification of cryptographic signatures in the FortiCloud SSO login flow.
 An unauthenticated attacker can send a crafted SAML response to bypass authentication entirely and gain administrative access to affected devices.
+This isn't an isolated issue—our pattern analysis of network appliance auth bypasses shows a recurring architectural weakness across vendors.

 Attack Timeline and Observations